Macil/browserify-hmr/README.md

 If true, then a random parameter is appended to the URL on every request.
 This allows the cache to be bypassed when the server does not give a low Expires or Cache-Control header value.
-Note that this prevents E-Tag and Last-Modified headers from being used by the client, so disabling this if it's not needed can result in a performance improvement.
-Defaults to true.
+Note that this prevents E-Tag and Last-Modified headers from being used by the client, so keeping this disabled if it's not needed can be better for performance.
+You should consider tuning the HTTP headers your script is served with before tweaking this.
+Defaults to false.

 `k, key` is the bundle key.
 If multiple bundles built using Browserify-HMR are run within the same javascript environment, then each must have a unique bundle